rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-12-10-7f2a66a02db28b0e-listing-of-new-securities-of-dolphin-kitchen-utencils-and-appliances-limited.md

 stocks:
 - DOLPHINKITC
 tags:
-- equity-listing
-- preferential-allotment
+- conversion
-- warrant-conversion
+- equity
 - new-securities
-- dolphin-kitchen
+- preferential-issue
 title: Listing of New Securities of Dolphin Kitchen Utencils and Appliances Limited
 ---